X1 Instances for EC2 – Ready for Your Memory-Intensive Workloads

 The Xeon E7 processor supports Turbo Boost 2.0 (up to 3.1 GHz), AVX 2.0, AES-NI, and the very interesting (to me, anyway) TSX-NI instructions.
 AVX 2.0 (Advanced Vector Extensions) can improve performance on HPC, database, and video processing workloads; AES-NI improves the speed of applications that make use of AES encryption.
 The new TSX-NI instructions support something cool called transactional memory.
 The instructions allow highly concurrent, multithreaded applications to make very efficient use of shared memory by reducing the amount of low-level locking and unlocking that would otherwise be needed around each memory access.

-3-year Partial Upfront Reserved Instance Pricing starts at $3.970 per hour in the US East (Northern Virginia) Region; see the EC2 Pricing page for more information.
+3-year Partial Upfront Reserved Instance Pricing starts at $3.970 per hour in the US East (N. Virginia) Region; see the EC2 Pricing page for more information.
 You can purchase Reserved Instances and Dedicated Host Reservations today; Spot bidding is on the near-term roadmap.

 Here are some screen shots of an x1.32xlarge in action.